 Projections of climate change impacts on bushfire risks need to integrate the diverse strands of evidence, including the many interactions and feedbacks between such factors.
 Research is underway to address such these knowledge gaps.

-Office of Environment and Heritage (OEH) is collaborating with other government agencies and research institutions to provide updated information on the potential impact of climate change on bushfire.
+We are collaborating with other government agencies and research institutions to provide updated information on the potential impact of climate change on bushfire.
 New research is available on:

 Bushfire Risk in NSW